 Ogilvie’s work in language documentation and description has focused on Mutsun, an American Indian language of California, and Morrobalama, an Australian Aboriginal language of remote Cape York Peninsula.
 She is currently working on a large digital humanities project which maps efforts to revitalize endangered languages across the globe.

 As a lexicographer and specialist in the English language, Ogilvie worked as editor on the Oxford English Dictionary, responsible for words coming into English from outside Europe; etymologist of the Shorter Oxford Dictionary; languages-of-the-world editor of the Encyclopedia of Language and Linguistics (Elsevier), co-editor of Concise Encyclopedia of the Languages of the World (Elsevier), as well as several other Oxford dictionaries in Australia and Britain, including the Oxford Dictionary of National Biography.
-She is author of Words of the World: A Global History of the Oxford English Dictionary (Cambridge University Press, 2013) and co-editor of Keeping Languages Alive: Documentation, Pedagogy, and Revitalization (Cambridge University Press, 2014), Nineteenth Century Lexicography (Oxford University Press, 2019) and the Cambridge Companion to English Dictionaries (2019).
+She is author of Words of the World: A Global History of the Oxford English Dictionary (Cambridge University Press, 2013) and co-editor of Keeping Languages Alive: Documentation, Pedagogy, and Revitalization (Cambridge University Press, 2014), The Whole World in a Book: Dictionaries in the Nineteenth Century (Oxford University Press, 2019) and the Cambridge Companion to English Dictionaries (2019).

 Ogilvie has an interest in the visual arts and served for eight years on the Board of the Fine Arts Museums of San Francisco, the de Young Museum and Legion of Honor.
 She is Associate Editor of the journal Dictionaries and serves on the Executive Board and Publications Committee of the Dictionary Society of North America.